-We interviewed Town officials to determine if processes were in place to ensure that the requirements of the Legislation were met and to gain an understanding of the processes and circumstances surrounding the parkland alienation.
+We interviewed County officials to determine if processes were in place to ensure that requirements of the Legislation were met and to gain an understanding of the processes and circumstances surrounding the alienation.

-We reviewed the Town's parkland alienation records including, when available, the Parkland Alienation Municipal Information Form, State Environmental Quality Review, Municipal Home Rule request, Board minutes, Board resolutions, contracts, leases, maps, surveys, planning records and other available documentation and correspondence.
-In addition, we reviewed general fund reports, capital plans, and general ledger and check information, when appropriate.
+We reviewed the County's parkland alienation records including, when available, the Parkland Alienation Municipal Information Form, State Environmental Quality Review, Municipal Home Rule request, Board minutes, Board resolutions, contracts, leases, maps, surveys, planning records and other available documentation and correspondence.
+In addition, we reviewed general fund reports, capital plans and general ledger and check information when appropriate.
 Our audit included the following procedures:

-- We reviewed the Handbook of the Alienation and Conversion of Municipal Parkland in New York, a publication issued by State Parks, that outlines the process and the deliberations involved in the change of use of municipal parkland and open space. - We reviewed New York State Parkland Alienation Legislation passed in 2011 through 2013. - We reviewed Board minutes and resolutions regarding the parkland alienation. - We reviewed contracts and agreements to determine if the terms and conditions were consistent with the Legislation.
+- We reviewed the Handbook of the Alienation and Conversion of Municipal Parkland in New York, a publication issued by State Parks, that outlines the process and the deliberations involved in the change of use of municipal parkland and open space. - We reviewed New York State Parkland Alienation Legislation passed in 2011 through 2013. - We reviewed Board minutes and resolutions regarding the parkland alienation. - We reviewed contracts and agreements to determine if the terms and conditions were consistent with the Legislation. - We traced all funds received from the transaction back to the general ledger and subsequent accounts (when applicable).